Concordium/concordium-node/docs/contracts.md

 ## State operations

 The state exposes a key-value store with arbitrary byte arrays as values.
-Internally the tree is implemented as a radix tree with branching on 4 bits, but the interface that is exposed is a key-value store.
 Iteration is supported over subtrees anchored at specific prefixes.

-When looking up, or iterating over the tree entries are given out to the contract.
-An entry is essentially a pointer to the tree node.
-The reason for this desing is in major part because in Wasm only primitive (i64 or i32) values may be returned by functions.
+When looking up, or iterating over the tree, entries are given out to the contract.
+These entries then support futher operations, e.g., lookup, update.
+The reason for this design is in major part because in Wasm only primitive (i64 or i32) values may be returned by functions.
 In order to make lookup possible and practical to wrap in Rust (and other high-level languages) we return entries, which are encoded as 64 bit integers.
-Then these entries may be used to read and write the value at the tree node.
-In concordium-std the interface that is exposed is the Read + Write traits (and Seek).
+Then these entries may be used to read and write the value at the given key.
+In `concordium-std` the interface that is exposed is the Read + Write traits (and Seek).

 This separation of operations into two steps also affects costs.
 Lookup (and creation and deletion) costs are based on the length of the key, but further